Home Culture in Vancouver Lunar New Year and Chinese New Year in Metro Vancouver

 Events at Shopping Malls

-- Lunar New Year at Lansdowne Centre – Chinese New Year celebrations take place at the Lansdowne shopping mall on the weekend of Chinese New Year.
-In 2025 there are special activities on Saturday, February 1st.
-Guests can enjoy lion dances, a ring toss activity, giant snakes and ladders games and more.
+• Lunar New Year at Lansdowne Centre – Chinese New Year celebrations take place at the Lansdowne shopping mall on the weekend of the Chinese New Year.
+There are usually special activities on Saturdays during the Lunar New Year.
+The 2026 date is yet to be confirmed.
+Guests can enjoy lion dances, a ring toss, games, and more.

-- Lunar New Year Celebrations at Aberdeen Mall – this shopping centre offers a number of special events over the course of a week and two weekends most years.
-In 2025 there’s the Lunar New Year Flower & Gift Fair from January 23rd to 29th.
-There’s also a countdown event on January 28th, live entertainment on January 29th, and even more performances on February 1st and 2nd.
+• Lunar New Year Celebrations at Aberdeen Mall – This shopping centre usually offers a number of special events over the course of a week and two weekends most years.
+In 2025, the Lunar New Year Flower & Gift Fair was held from January 23rd to 29th.
+There was also a countdown event on January 28th, live entertainment on January 29th, and even more performances on February 1st and 2nd.
+2026 event details and dates are to be confirmed.

 Events at Religious Venues (in past years)

-- Dharma Drum Center New Year’s Celebrations – crafts and games for children as well as tea and meditation for adults at 8240 No. 5 Road.
-It was a small and fairly simple event on the weekend of Chinese New Year’s Day, but free.
-(Hasn’t happened for a few years, at least not as a large event.)
+• Dharma Drum Center New Year’s Celebrations – Crafts and games for children, as well as tea and meditation for adults, at 8240 No. 5 Road.
+It was a small, fairly simple event on the weekend of Chinese New Year’s Day, but it was free.
+(Hasn’t happened for a few years, at least not as a significant event.)

-- International Buddhist Temple – the largest Buddhist temple in North America used to invite the public to a day of celebrations on New Year’s Eve.
-It was amazing and free although donations were greatly appreciated.
-(Also hasn’t happened as a big event for a number of years.)
+• International Buddhist Temple – The largest Buddhist temple in North America used to invite the public to a day of celebrations on New Year’s Eve.
+It was amazing and free, although donations were appreciated.
+(This event also hasn’t happened as a big event for a number of years.)

 Best Chinese Restaurants in Richmond